slog-rs/slog/README.md

     let ctrl = AtomicSwitchCtrl::new(drain);
     let drain = ctrl.drain();

-    // Turn a drain into new group of loggers, sharing that drain.
+    // Get a root logger that will log into a given drain.
     //
     // Note `o!` macro for more natural `OwnedKeyValue` sequence building. let root = Logger::root(drain.fuse(), o!("version" => VERSION, "build-id" => "8dfljdf"));